 If you’re looking to take kitesurfing lessons in Siargao, make sure you book with a qualified IKO instructor.

 Clubs, schools & where to stay when kitesurfing in Siargao

 The clubs and schools most frequently recommended by the Extreme Nomads community are Viento del Mar, Seabreeze Kiteboarding, Bravo Siargao, and SurfKiteSchool.

 Pssst: Because we personally haven’t had the chance to visit these schools yet (and FYI we would LOVE to!) we’d love to hear from any of you who HAVE been in the comments below).

 Staying in the vicinity of General Luna offers the best access to waves, the flat water lagoon, and facilities like restaurants, bars and wifi.
-We love the look of Beach House Siargao and the super lovely rooms at the brand new Avocado Hostel — just a 10 minute walk from the beach.
+We love the look of Beach House Siargao and the super lovely rooms at the brand new Ostello Avocado — just a 10 minute walk from the beach.